Defense of Beijing: Battle

 On 1 October, Esen and his forces moved to capture Beijing.
 Their first assault was on Datong where once again, they brought the Zhengtong Emperor to the gates and explained their aim to restore him back to the throne.
 However the defenders ignored their request.

-Esen eventually changed plans from attacking Beijing through the Juyong Pass and instead would go through the Zijing Pass.
-The defenders were able to hold up for several days but eventually Esen's forces managed to breakthrough and by 11 October, they had reached Beijing where they were facing the Deshengmen and Xizhimen gates from its corner in the north west.
+Esen eventually changed plans from attacking Beijing through the Juyong Pass and instead went through the Zijing Pass.
+The defenders were able to delay Esen for several days but eventually they managed to breakthrough.
+By 11 October, they had reached Beijing where they were facing the Deshengmen and Xizhimen gates from its corner in the north west.

 On 12 October, Esen once again tried his diplomatic approach but was rebuffed by Ming forces.
-Then Esen invited the Ming court to send leading officials to escort the Zhengtong Emperor back to the capital hoping to take more high ranking hostages.
-However the Ming court only sent out two low ranking officers and therefore the ploy failed.
+Then Esen invited the Ming court to send leading officials to escort the Zhengtong Emperor back to the capital, hoping to take more high-ranking hostages.
+However the Ming court only sent out two low-ranking officers and therefore the ploy failed.

 On 13 October, Esen attacked the Deshengmen gate.
-However a tactic Yu Qian frequently employed was to lure Esen's forces in the cities and then shut the gates once they were in.
-Inside the cities were Shenjiying lying in ambush who would attack the trapped forces using ranged weapons such as firearms and rockets.
+However, a tactic Yu Qian frequently employed was to lure Esen's forces into the city and then shut the gates once they were in.
+Inside the city were Shenjiying lying in ambush who would attack the trapped forces using ranged weapons such as firearms and rockets.
 Esen's brothers were killed in these attacks.

 Fighting continued for the next few days where Ming forces would constantly use the same ambush tactics.

-On 17 October, Esen realized with his forces outnumbered and with any reinforcements being blocked from coming through the Juyong Pass, that there was no chance of success and withdrew from Beijing.
+On 17 October, Esen realized that, with his forces outnumbered and with any reinforcements being blocked from coming through the Juyong Pass, there was no chance of success.
+He withdrew from Beijing.